evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## Lights

-The  comes equipped with advanced LED Matrix headlights.
+The Zeekr 001 Long Range RWD comes equipped with advanced LED Matrix headlights.
 This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
 For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.